snap-one/docs-driverworks-proxyprotocol-tstat/source/includes/94_thermostat_capabilities/_1-THERMOSTATCAPABILITIES.md

 The following Capabilities are supported with the Thermostat Proxy.
 Please see the Samples folder delivered in this SDK for additional Thermostat (V2) code examples.

 `<can_calibrate></can_calibrate>`
 Indicates if the device is capable of calibrating itself.
-Enables `SET_CALIBRATION` command.
+Enables the `SET_CALIBRATION` command.
 Valid values: True/False.